- When10 February - 10 April

 Dedicated to researching and preserving Australia’s cultural heritage and natural environment, CABAH works across disciplinary boundaries, and seeks to garner broad perspectives of the past in order to engage new audiences with the story of ‘epic Australia’.

 Photo: Sonia Leber and David Chesworth, Where Lakes Once Had Water (video still), 2020.
 2-channel 4K UHD video, stereo audio, 28:14 minutes.
 University of Wollongong Art Collection.
 CABAH Art Series Commission in partnership with Bundanon.
-Filmed on the lands and waters of the Mudburra, Marlinja, Jingili, Elliot, Jawoyn and Larrakia communities in Northern Territory, with additional filming and editing on Barkindji, Dharawal, Djabugay, Yidinji and Wurundjeri Country.
+Filmed on the lands and waters of the Mudburra, Marlinja, Jingili, Elliot, Jawoyn and Larrakia communities in Northern Territory, Australia, with additional filming and editing on Barkandji, Dharawal, Djabugay, Yidinji and Wurundjeri Country.